Dental Implants Vancouver, WA

 The surgeons at Beacon Oral & Maxillofacial Surgeons are experts at dental implant surgeries near Vancouver in Camas, WA.
 If you are looking for a permanent solution to tooth loss, dental implants are the closest tooth restoration option available to a natural tooth.
-Unlike more traditional options such as bridges or dentures, implants replace your entire tooth, from root to crown.
+Unlike more traditional options such as bridges or dentures, implants replace your entire tooth.
 Replacing the entire tooth, including the root, prevents bone loss and dental shifting from occurring, preserving your oral health for years to come.

 Our oral surgeons are members of the American Society of Implant and Reconstructive Dentistry, which means they are experts at implant surgeries.
 ASIRD membership is reserved for implant specialists with the highest standards of patient care, and our surgeons put patients at the center of everything we do.
 To learn more about our practice’s standards, feel free to contact our office near Vancouver, WA, or one of our other offices for more information.

 They are changing people’s lives by providing permanent, functional, and natural-looking tooth replacements with no uncomfortable or inconvenient removable parts.
 A few of the benefits they provide are listed below:

 They are good for your overall oral health.

 By preventing bone loss, dental shifting, and other problems, dental implants can preserve your oral health for years to come.

 They are a permanent solution to tooth loss.

 With proper care, they can last a lifetime, unlike other tooth replacement options that require replacement after years of wear.

 They are the closest replacement option to a natural, healthy tooth.